Varsha-Verma/git/Git_Interview_Questions.md

 - To make a new commit by reverting the last 3 commits, we can run the command: ```git revert --no-commit HEAD~3...HEAD```

 ### Q. What is a conflict?
-Answer: Git usually handles feature merges automatically but sometimes while working in a team environment, there might be cases of conflicts such as:
+Answer: A 'conflict' appears when the commit that has to be combined has some change in one place, and the current act also has a change at the same place.
+Git will not be easy to predict which change should take precedence.
+Git usually handles feature merges automatically but sometimes while working in a team environment, there might be cases of conflicts such as:

 1. When two separate branches have changes to the same line in a file
 2. A file is deleted in one branch but has been modified in the other.